TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/lesson.md

 ## Instructor's Notes
 1. **Day 1**
 	1. **Do Now**
-	    * Display the do now on the board.
+	    * Display the Do Now on the board.
+	    * Students should take a few moments to rank which topics they found most difficult during this unit.
 	2. **Review**
-		* Review the concepts students found most challenging.
+		* Take time to review the concepts students found most challenging during this unit.
 	3. **Project Overview**
-		* Go over the project with the students
+		* Go over the project spec details with the students.
+		* Demo a completed project.
 	4. **Planning**
 		* Have the students design the variables, functions, dictionaries, lists, and structure they need
 		* Have them write out the steps in pseudo code and how long each section will take them